If you visit a gym late, you may have probably seen a large ball- exercise ball and wonder what sports games they play with such a huge ball.

 What are the benefits of training with an exercise ball?

-The core are the muscles in the middle of your body that helps support your upper and lower body movement and creates the balance and stability of your body.
+The core is the muscle in the middle of your body that helps support your upper and lower body movement and creates the balance and stability of your body.
 The core muscles help to protect and manage your spine and pelvis.

 Thus, strengthening your core or “midsection” is important because it enables you to perform tasks that need steadiness and endurance.
 Training on an exercise ball is an effective way to help you achieve that by just simply keeping your balance even while sitting on it, lifting and bouncing it, or using it to perform a sit up.
 Since it has an unstable surface, it forces your body, particularly your core muscles, to work harder naturally in order for you not to fall.